Lori Loughlin Offered Reality Show Before College Admissions Scandal

 — E!
 News (@enews) April 10, 2019

-This week, while actress Felicity Huffman took a plea deal and admitted her guilt in the college admissions scandal, Lori Loughlin refused a deal that would have saw her spending around two years behind bars.
+This week — while actress Felicity Huffman took a plea deal, and admitted her guilt in the college admissions scandal — Lori Loughlin refused a deal that would have seen her spending around two years behind bars.

-However, it may have been a risky decision as she could be given upwards of 20 years in prison if convicted and sentenced to the full extent of the law.
+However, it may have been a risky decision.
+She could be given upwards of 20 years in prison if convicted and sentenced to the full extent of the law.

 “[She] doesn’t believe she should have to spend any time in prison.
 She’ll go to trial before being separated from her family and take those odds rather than just go to prison as part of a deal,” an insider told the outlet.

 Meanwhile, Bella and Olivia Jade are said to be very upset about the scandal.
-The girls have withdrawn from USC and have allegedly distanced themselves from their famous parents.
+The girls have withdrawn from USC, and have allegedly distanced themselves from their famous parents.

-Although Bella was recently spotted reuniting with her mother, Olivia Jade is said to be furious with her parents due in part to her career suffering because of the scandal.
+Although Bella was recently spotted reuniting with her mother, Olivia Jade is said to be furious with her parents — likely due, in part, to her career having suffered because of the scandal.

-Meanwhile, Lori Loughlin has been fired from her jobs at The Hallmark Channel, including the TV series When Calls The Heart.
+Meanwhile, Lori Loughlin has been fired from her jobs at the Hallmark Channel, including the TV series When Calls the Heart.
 She’s also been let go from the fifth and final season of Fuller House.